Christopher-DSA/Gett-GTM---Insights-from-Failed-Orders/README.md

 ---
 ---

-.By identifying these patterns and their underlying causes, targeted strategies can be developed to improve service reliability and customer satisfaction
+By identifying these patterns and their underlying causes, targeted strategies can be developed to improve service reliability and customer satisfaction
 - b.
 Plot the distribution of failed orders by hours.
 Is there a trend that certain hours have an abnormally high proportion of one category or another?
 What hours are the biggest fails?
 How can this be explained?
   ![image](https://github.com/Christopher-DSA/Gett-GTM---Insights-from-Failed-Orders/assets/132075292/0014b22a-86ef-43a0-a838-9a6d9d564c2f)